 Not easy, really dense stuff.
-So you talked a little bit about the nanotechnology, is that where you sort of see the bleeding edge going?
-What are the the most challenging designs?
+So you talked a little bit about nanotechnology, is that where you sort of see the bleeding edge going?
+What are the most challenging designs?

 So that stuff is definitely interesting and removing a burden, so to speak, on the but yeah, then the package size itself is just getting smaller and smaller.
 We're being pushed into HDI technology more and more often.
-0.3 millimeter BGAs are pretty , 0.4s are all over the place now.
+0.3-millimeter BGAs are pretty big, 0.4s are all over the place now.
 I mean even big ones.
-So the 0.3 three millimeter BGA's are getting .
-I've been able to work on things as small as 0.15 millimeter though.
-So it was a flip chip sort of design where we're pushing the envelope on that thing so it was experimental, and things like that.
+So the 0.3 three millimeter BGA's are getting bigger.
+I've been able to work on things as small as 0.15 millimeters though.
+So it was a flip-chip sort of design where we're pushing the envelope on that thing so it was experimental, and things like that.
 I don't think they actually ever built it was costly, that whole get up then but that's that the trend we're seeing.
 Just everyone's pushing the package design more and more all the time.

 Something I noticed I took a peek at, even though I've known you for a while - I took a peek at your LinkedIn profile.
 I don't know that I'd ever done that and I like to ask people a lot, how'd you get into this industry?
 Because most of us didn't start out this way, but we ended up here.
 So did you start out there?
 I notice you took courses at Palomar College which is local here, and I don't know if they still do, but they used to have PCB design courses?